 There’s a really simple way to expand your presence.
 People typically call this kind of thing ‘chakra opening,’ but that’s a misunderstanding.
 It can lead to that, but it’s not a likely outcome for most, thus it’s not the technique’s goal.
 However, if you’re already into energy work, this should bring immediate results.

-This page forms part of the Weapons Grade project.
+This page is a crossover to the Weapons Grade project.

 In time-honoured tradition there are caveats you need to grok before gorging on all the sweeties:

 1Boots on the ground.
 It’s the Earth Jakked mantra.
 You’re going to be moving into destabilising emotional territory.
 Why?
 Because you’re being amplified.
 That means all your unresolved stuff is getting louder and heavier for the ride, and it’ll cause you to wobble.

 2Keep your emotions and passions in check.
 Unless you’ve had similar experiences, you’ll have no idea what’s coming at you.